"The history of Eureka lies in its future." - Lambert Molinelli, 1878

 If I were asked to pick two words to describe America it would be "open road."

-Freedom of travel, the notion of a new horizon beyond every skyline.
+Freedom of travel, the promise of a new horizon beyond every skyline.

 These are at the very core of the beautiful experiment we call America.